 See my article on the Myths Surrounding Playing Left Handed Guitar

 To sum up though!
 The only real difference is that chord diagrams are mirrored, but you’d have to be incredibly dim not to be able to read something as simple as this backwards.
-If you want to ensure you are reading them correctly at the start, check out our left handed chord diagrams.
-Tabs are not backward, learning materials are not backward and it makes no difference to a guitar teacher if you are left handed – in fact, many say that it is easier to teach a southpaw due to the Mirror Effect!
+If you want to ensure you are reading them correctly, check out our left handed chord diagrams.
+Tabs are not backwards, learning materials are not backwards, and it makes no difference to a guitar teacher if you are left handed – in fact, many say that it is easier to teach a southpaw due to the Mirror Effect!

 Will Playing Right Handed Hurt My Playing?